JetBrains/amper/docs/src/user-guide/git-dependencies.md

 Instead of declaring these in the `dependencies` block, Git dependencies are declared in a `sources` block in your `module.yaml`.
 Kargo will automatically clone the repository, check out the requested version, build the project locally, and link the resulting binaries into your compilation.

 !!! note "Supported Build Systems"
     Kargo's source resolver natively builds projects configured with **Kargo** (`module.yaml`).
-However, it maintains full backward compatibility and is seamlessly capable of compiling libraries that still use the original **JetBrains Amper**.
+However, it maintains full backward compatibility and is seamlessly capable of compiling libraries that still use the original **JetBrains Kargo**.
 Both formats are compiled using the same embedded Kargo engine on the fly.

 ## Declaring Git dependencies